Pilates and Active Glutes

 “Golf is a very proprioceptive game, like where you are in space.
 Pilates and the way we tailor it is so much about knowing what internally is happening.
 That’s important for your golf swing.
 A lot of times you’ll ask a golfer, ‘Do you know what you just did on that swing that worked or didn’t?’
 They won’t know.
 It’s that self-awareness.
 That will help you with your swing.”

 Many golfers don’t even stretch much before playing a round.
 They might warm up on the driving range, and that’s about it.
 And when many golfers think of working out to help their golf swing, they think of hitting the weights at the gym.
-That can help, too, when done correctly.
+According to the Observer website, that can help, too, when done correctly.

 “Pilates on its own is going to focus on your core and your glutes and your ability overall,” Eshetu said.
 “You’re looking for such a specific movement pattern.
 You’re looking for rotational patterns and flexion or extension and that’s so specific to the individual.
 You’ll have a higher rate of success in a shorter period of time when it’s tailored to you.